 After configuring the roles and IT users, click on 'Register Environment' and the Development environment is created.

 LifeTime applies a name by default to the environment, but you can change it by clicking on 'Edit'.

 Register the Quality and Production environments by this order.
 For that, use the 'Register an Existing Environment' link and repeat the procedure used for registering Development.
 When finished click on Done.

 Manage the Infrastructure

-- Remove an Environment: click on 'Manage Infrastructure' and then on the 'Unregister Environment' link.
+- Remove an Environment: click on 'Edit' of the environment and click on 'Unregister environment'.

 After adding an environment, you can move it back and forth in the sequence using the Switch Order operation (shown between environments).

 To manage each environment individually, go the Infrastructure, click on 'Manage Environments', and use the links available on each environment:

 - Environment Health: to monitor the health of elements like timers, processes, or the status of the mobile apps build service;